-The general knowledge test, taken by all applicants.

-The passenger transport test, taken by all bus driver applicants.

-The air brakes test, which you must take if your vehicle has air brakes, including air over hydraulic brakes

-The combination vehicles test, which is required if you want to drive combination vehicles.

-The hazardous materials test, required if you want to haul hazardous materials as defined in 49 CFR 383.5.
-In order to obtain this endorsement you are also required to pass a Transportation Security Administration (TSA) background check.

-The tanker test, required if you want to haul a liquid or liquid gas in a permanently mounted cargo tank rated at 119 gallons or more or a portable tank rated at 1,000 gallons or more.

-The doubles/triples test, required if you want to pull double or triple trailers.

-The School Bust test, required if you want to drive a school bus.
+- The general knowledge test taken by all applicants. - The passenger transport test taken by all bus driver applicants. - The air brakes test if your vehicle has air brakes, including air over hydraulic brakes. - The combination vehicles test, which is required if you want to drive combination vehicles. - The hazardous materials test if you want to haul hazardous materials or waste in amounts that require placarding or any quantity of a material listed as a select agent or toxin in 42 CFR 73.
+To obtain this endorsement you are also required to pass a Transportation Security Administration (TSA) background check. - The tanker test if you want to haul a liquid or liquid gas in a permanently mounted cargo tank rated at 119 gallons or more or a portable tank rated at 1,000 gallons or more. - The doubles/triples test if you want to pull double or triple trailers. - The School Bus test if you want to drive a school bus